 - Family medical history: An insurer will likely ask you to provide information regarding your family’s medical history, including any conditions or diseases that have caused death.
 This information is usually considered in addition to your own health when setting rates.

 There are also some states where obesity is especially prevalent.
-These states have an obesity rate of over 35% in the U.S., which might make life insurance expensive:
+These states have an obesity rate of over 35%:

 - South Carolina